top of page

 Values are not a scientific way to describe the essential things in life, but they are headings for states of being we want, need, and understand.

 Even though we have different definitions, each value communicates a general state of being.
-A state of being that can be seen as a category of needs.
-A conversation starter about options to fill specific needs through principles of a source of information.
+A component of well-being that can be seen as a category of needs.
+A conversation starter about options to fill specific needs through the principles of our source of information.

 The language of values is not always at the top of our consciousness.